iankiplagat/akan-name-generator/README.md

+# Akan Names Generator

-# {Application Name}
+# Version

-#### {Brief description of application}, {Date of current version}
+Akan-names-generator V1.0

+#### A simple site that takes a user's name, gender, and date of birth, then generates there Akan name , February 18,2020.

-#### By **{List of contributors}**
+#### By **Ian Kiplagat**

 ## Description

-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+The Akans are a meta-ethnicity who primarily live in Ghana and Ivory Coast.
+They have a fairly unique naming system, which is based on the day in the week a child is born, and on the gender of the child.
+Children are given their first name as a 'day name' which corresponds to the day in the week they were born.
+This website takes a user's birthday on the form provided and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

 ## Setup/Installation Requirements

-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
-* format
-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}
+- To view the site, open the Github Pages link provided below on the README, or the netlify link of the published website provided in the about section.
+Here is a run through of how to set up the application

+Step 1 : Clone this repository using git clone https://github.com/kasparov-creat/akan-name-generator.git, or downloading a ZIP file of the code.
+Step 2 : The repository, if downloaded as a .zip file will need to be extracted o your preferred location and opened Step 3 : Open the index.html file to view the application on your preferred web browser.

 ## Known Bugs

-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+No known bugs

 ## Technologies Used

-{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}
+HTML
+CSS
+Javascript

 ## Support and contact details

-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+Please feel free to contact me incase you run into any issues or have questions, ideas or concerns.
+You can contact me or make a contribution to the code.
+Please find my contact information listed below:

+.
+Email: ianjkiplagat@gmail.com
+.
+Telephone: +254742579020

 ### License

-*MIT License
+\*MIT License

-Copyright (c) [year] [fullname]
+Copyright (c) 2021 Ian Kiplagat

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal